Itz-Hyperz/HyperzHudDesign-FiveM/README.md

 AGAIN I JUST CONFIGURED THIS!

 Also I did edit the cooldown script and Fax-AOP script to remove the time from it, and also the cooldown to add a cleaner font and use a remaining text option like DOJRP's cooldown...

+Simply add the [HUD] folder to your resources

+then in the server.cfg file, copy and paste the text below:

+ensure fax-aop
+ensure cooldown
+ensure nearestpostal
+ensure streetLabel
+ensure carhud
+ensure guy293-voice